-A batter who has finished a turn at bat but has not yet been put put or reached first basethe.
+A batter who has hit a fair ball and has not reached first base or been put out.

 BU

 The base umpire.
 When more than two umpires work together, U1 is the first base umpire.
 U2 is the second base umpire, and U3 is the third base umpire.